 Continuous Improvement: The City will continue to comply with relevant standards, regulations and manuals in its street design.
-The City will continue to support MARC to work on a regional project to update the regional stormwater-related standards and stormwater BMP Manual.
-A thorough tracking method will be adopted to record the BMPs installed for street construction.
+The City will continue to work with MARC and other municipalities to update the regional stormwater-related standards and stormwater BMP Manual.